Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 |Repair, maintenance or installation of qualifying goods, and any goods supplied in connection with this repair, maintenance or installation.||paragraph 4.10|

 When a charity purchases goods and services that are not detailed, zero rating under a separate VAT relief may still apply.
-For further details see Notice 701/1 Charities and 701/58 Charity advertising and goods connected with collecting donations.
+For further details see How VAT affects charities (VAT Notice 701/1) and Goods or services supplied to charities (VAT Notice 701/58).

 4.2 Equipment that can be zero-rated when purchased by an eligible body